LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-In the people of the small village of Buliya Khedi, India the people would head for a nearby field or riverbank in search of a little privacy every time they needed to defecate.
+In the small village of Buliya Khedi, India the people would head for a nearby field or riverbank in search of a little privacy every time they needed to defecate.
 Even at night, in poor weather, or under the gaze of passers-by, there was no alternative.

 "It is troublesome to go out of the house with so many mosquitoes biting us," said Manjubai Patel, whose family makes up one of the 70 households in the village, located in the state of Madhya Pradesh.

 Patel's husband is a farmer and her two sons are studying.
 She helps out in the fields and the family invests everything they can spare in the boys' education.
 She admits that sometimes it can be difficult to make ends meet, "but somehow, we manage."

 In rural India, she admits, finding a private spot to defecate can be extremely difficult.
 "If we saw people, we would ask ourselves, 'How can we do this?
 They can see us!'
 And then we would have to hunt for another hidden place," Patel said.
 "But it is a necessity of life."

 As well as being uncomfortable and embarrassing, the need to defecate in the open can be dangerous.
 Human waste contaminates water sources and contributes to the spread of diseases, while Mrs Patel's brother-in-law died after being bitten by a cobra after leaving his house one evening.
 Defecating in the open also increases the risk of assault among women.

 An almost identical situation exists in thousands of small communities across rural India and the entire developing world, where poor sanitation causes losses estimated at billions of dollars every year through illness and reduced productivity.
 A study jointly produced in 2016 by LIXIL and Oxford Economics, and with the support of WaterAid, confirmed poor sanitation costs India approximately 5.2 percent of its annual GDP in 2015.